Digital X-Ray Detectors & Transport Stretchers Project

 Project Need

-This project will provide radiology equipment, specifically digital X-ray detectors for the hospital ships the Africa Mercy and Global Mercy, and patient transport stretchers for the Africa Mercy.
+This project provided radiology equipment, specifically digital X-ray detectors for the hospital ships the Africa Mercy and Global Mercy, and patient transport stretchers for the Africa Mercy.
 The Africa Mercy arrived in Durban, South Africa in February 2023 and started the re-fit project work in March 2023 with completion of the re-fit in January 2024.
 The re-fit project work includes new radiology equipment.
-The Global Mercy new radiology equipment will be installed before the orthopaedic phase scheduled for December 2023 of the Sierra Leone field service.
+The Global Mercy new radiology equipment was installed before the orthopaedic phase in December 2023 of the Sierra Leone field service.

 Project Overview

-As part of the Africa Mercy re-fit and new equipment for the Global Mercy, the digital X-ray detectors and transport stretchers equipment will be purchased and shipped to the Mercy Ships’ warehouse in the US.
+As part of the Africa Mercy re-fit and new equipment for the Global Mercy, the digital X-ray detectors and transport stretchers equipment were purchased and shipped to the Mercy Ships’ warehouse in the US.

 Digital X-Ray Detectors